By Afsa Ahmed; Post-graduate, Legal Practice Course at BPP Law School; Graduate, University of Manchester

 The thought of relapsing to the previous severity of my mental condition has allowed me to turn it into a positive beam of light.

-When I first met Helen at the OPEN careers event for undergraduates interested in a career in law, I was shy and still embarrassed of my condition.
-I had only ever spoke publicly about my disability once before, in an event held by Aspiring Solicitors.
+When I first met Helen at the OPEN (now called Explore The Law) careers event for undergraduates interested in a career in law, I was shy and still embarrassed about my condition.
+I had only ever spoken publicly about my disability once before, in an event held by Aspiring Solicitors.
 It was from there I found out about OPEN and MyPlus Students’ Club.
 With the event being aimed specifically at individuals with disabilities, it felt for the first time I could freely speak about my condition to someone who has been through same or similar circumstances, in the comfort of a ‘safe zone’.
 It also allowed me to collect the views of other students and assist in suggesting improvements as a student representative on the Equality and Diversity Board at BPP University.
-The suggestions have led to practical changes and further developed of inclusion to allow to the organisation to become a champion in disability.
+The suggestions have led to practical changes and further developed inclusion to allow the organisation to become a champion in disability.
 Attending these events have helped me feel more comfortable about my disability and disclosing it to a job application.
 Before this, I would have been reluctant in doing so.

 All in all, I am proud of my journey, from fearing my condition to now being able to openly express it to an audience.